MethMonsignor/garrysmod-ai-anticheat/README.md

 - Example clean play generator in synthetic_generator.py is a stub—replace with your own or extend realism.

-- No unit tests yet; all code is untested in production.

 - engine.GetModules() in Lua is hypothetical replace with actual module listing logic if available. `Currently updating`

 - Model explainability and appeal UI are TODOs.